maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     2010 IF A=5 THEN 1020
     2020 RETURN

-In this example, the first `GOSUB` on line 10 puts an item on the stack saying the program should return to the next statement, line 20.
+In this example, the `GOSUB` statement on line 10 puts an item on the stack saying the program should return to the next statement, line 20.
 When it enters the subroutine at line 1000, it sets the value of A and then calls another subroutine at line 2000 and puts the new return location on the stack, line 1020.
 However, the second subroutine exits before calling `RETURN`, leaving behind the entry that says it should return to 1020.
-When the `RETURN` on 1020 is called, it returns to line 1020, not 20, and removes that entry.
+When the `RETURN` on line 1020 is called, it returns to line 1020, not 20, and removes that entry.
 It then continues, falling into the second subroutine again, eventually reaching line 2020 and then returning to line 20.
 Depending on the order of operations and the sequence of calls, the result will be that the code does not follow the expected flow, or you may get an error about "NEXT without FOR" or "RETURN without GOSUB".

 `POP` is intended to correct these situations by removing the last entry on the stack when the program knows it needs to break out of the normal flow.
 In the example above, the expected behavior is being upset on line 2010.
 This can be addressed by modifying that line to read: